ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-vue/login-page.md

 ### Code Challenge: Computed Values

 Have a look at how we are binding the `disabled` attribute: `:disabled="!meta.valid"`.
 That is not very easy to read.
 Future you will have to go down to the code to figure out what `meta` means.
-It would be better if the binding was more like `:disabled="!formIsValid"`.
+It would be better if the binding was more like `:disabled="formIsInvalid"`.

-The most natural way to compute a value based on another and ensure that the view is updated properly is to use Vue's <a href="https://v3.vuejs.org/guide/reactivity-computed-watchers.html#computed-values" target="_blank">Computed Values</a>.
-We saw one way of creating a computed value when we mocked the tea data, but we can also create them within the `setup()` method.

-Create a computed value named `formIsValid` and bind it instead.
-Note that `meta` is a <a href="https://v3.vuejs.org/guide/reactivity-fundamentals.html#creating-standalone-reactive-values-as-refs" target="_blank">reactive value</a>.
-As such you will need to get at its data via its `value` property.
+The most natural way to compute a value based on another and ensure that the view is updated properly is to use Vue's <a href="https://vuejs.org/api/reactivity-core.html#computed" target="_blank">Computed Values</a>.
+Create a computed value named `formIsInvalid` and bind it instead.
+Note that `meta` is a <a href="https://vuejs.org/api/reactivity-core.html#ref" target="_blank">reactive ref object</a>.
+As such you will need to get at the data via its `value` property.

 ## Conclusion